hbctraining/Pseudobulk-for-scRNAseq/README.md

 ### Description

 This repository has teaching materials for a hands-on **Differential expression analysis of single-cell RNA-seq analysis** workshop.
 This workshop will inform participants on various approaches for differential expression analysis of single cell RNA-seq and provide some discussion on differential abundance of cells.
-This will be a hands-on workshop in which we will focus on using .....
+This will be a hands-on workshop in which we will begin with a processed Seurat object in order to run `FindMarkers`, pseudobulk to use `DESeq2`, and evaluate differential abundance with `MiloR`.

 Working knowledge of R is required or completion of the [Introduction to R workshop](https://hbctraining.github.io/Intro-to-R/).